-This book by blogger turned author Lizzie Mabbott is designed for home cooking (even the cheddar-kimchi toastie feels quite luxurious).
+This book, by blogger turned author Lizzie Mabbott, is designed for home cooking (even the cheddar-kimchi toastie feels quite luxurious).

-For the dad who misses restaurants (but not meat)
+For the dad who gave up meat

 As featured in our look at the best vegetarian and vegan cookbooks, this book is full of game-changing dishes, like the tacos de yaca al pastor (jackfruit al pastor tacos).

 For the dad who is highly competitive (but pretends not to be)

 For the dad who is curious about candles

 This de-stress one will be the gift that keeps on giving.

 For the dad who is curious about skin care

 For the dad who likes a glass of Malbec with dinner